The baby name Wednesday fits in with a long tradition of names inspired by days and seasons.

 WEARABLE WEDNESDAY

-Of course, the pronunciation of the name Wednesday might be a hurdle.
-Except native English speakers are used to shortening all those letters to WENS-DAY.
+Of course, the spelling of the name Wednesday might be a hurdle.
+Native English speakers are used to shortening all those consonants to WENS-DAY.
 Or is it WENZ-DAY?
+But it’s not the most intuitive spelling.

-It’s too soon to call the baby name Wednesday a wearable favorite, but it might just be creeping towards the mainstream.
+It’s too soon to call the baby name Wednesday a mainstream choice, but it’s worth a closer look.

 What do you think of the baby name Wednesday?